prerender/prerender/README.md

 Then make sure to pass the basic authentication headers (password base64 encoded).

 ```
-curl -u prerender:wrong http://localhost:1337/http://example.com -> 401
+curl -u prerender:wrong http://localhost:3000/http://example.com -> 401
-curl -u prerender:test http://localhost:1337/http://example.com -> 200
+curl -u prerender:test http://localhost:3000/http://example.com -> 200
 ```

 ### removeScriptTags

 We remove script tags because we don't want any framework specific routing/rendering to happen on the rendered HTML once it's executed by the crawler.
 The crawlers may not execute javascript, but we'd rather be safe than have something get screwed up.

-For example, if you rendered the HTML of an angular page but left the angular scripts in there, your browser would try to execute the angular routing and rendering on a page that no longer has any angular bindings.
+For example, if you rendered the HTML of an angular page but left the angular scripts in there, your browser would try to execute the angular routing and possibly end up clearing out the HTML of the page.

-This plugin implements the `beforeSend` funtion, therefore cached HTML pages still contain scripts tags until they get served.
+This plugin implements the `pageLoaded` function, so make sure any caching plugins run after this plugin is run to ensure you are caching pages with javascript removed.

 ### httpHeaders